lcapo/developer-documentation-hotel/hotel/Avail.rst

 |

-The maximum time, that is permited in our system, before the connection is closed,  is of **25000** miliseconds.
+The maximum time, that is permitted in our system, before the connection is closed,  is of **25000** milliseconds.

 |